-This paper is based on the assumption that the construction of fiql inheritance law is based on customs and the patrilineal kinship system prevailing in the Arab society, while the KHI inheritance law is influenced by the customary construction and the bilateral kinship system of the Indonesian society.
-In addition, the KHI inheritance law is influenced by the Western inheritance law BurgerlijkWetboek (KUHPerdata) which has long been practiced in the society and the general court.
+This paper is based on the assumption that the construction of figh inheritance law is based on customs and the patrilineal kinship system prevailing in Arab society, while the KHI inheritance law is influenced by the customary construction and the bilateral kinship system of Indonesian society.
+In addition, the KHI inheritance law is influenced by the Western inheritance law Burgerlijk Wetboek (KUHPerdata) which has long been practiced in society and the general court.

 This study is different from previous studies, aimed at responding to inheritance law issues more comprehensively by examining the legal constructs that underlie the provisions of fiqh inheritance law with KHI.
-In line with that, the study is focused on three things: first, construction of the formulation of inheritance law in fiqh; second, the construction of inheritance law in KHI, and third, a comparative analysis of the construction of fiqh law of inheritance with KHI.
+In line with that, the study is focused on three things: first, the construction of the formulation of inheritance law in fiqh; second, the construction of inheritance law in KHI, and third, a comparative analysis of the construction of fiqh law of inheritance with KHI.
+Therefore, the novelty of this research is to refine and provide additional analysis to previous studies, so that the study provides a deeper perspective on inheritance law in Indonesia.